Automatic Routability Predictor Development Using Neural Architecture Search: Methodology

 \section{Methodology}

-This section first introduces our neural architecture search procedure, including the search spaces and search strategy for the violated net count prediction and the DRC hotspots detection, and then presents the feature extraction method to generate input feature maps from the placement solutions.
+In this section, we first introduce our neural architecture search procedure, including search spaces, evaluation strategies, and search strategies for both violated net count prediction and DRC hotspot detection.
+Then, we present the input features extracted from placement solutions for routability prediction.